Yichuans/presentation/dbar.md

 - understand that participants may have different background, experiences and expertise, ensure the course is stretched to cover the majority of interest and is useful + I understand different background, needs and expectations <br>
 - flexible to cover different content, adjust focus if needed <br>
 - are there specific things you would like to talk about etc <br>
-- blackboard: YOUR learning objectives, current challenges, things useful to you <br>
+- blackboard: your expectation of this course -> your objectives, your challenges, your needs <br>
 - challenges:
     a. vastly different landscapes, abundance data, sufficient temporal spatial resolution, good algorithm, computing power.
     b. mismatch between what are needed, and what currently are available <br>
-- learning objectives
+- objectives: understand WH management
-- needs
+- needs: data methodology, project

 <!-- =========== ABOUT CENTRE -->